The Smugglers of Sennen

 The George brothers lived in Sennen Cove.

-The story goes that the first two, Joseph and John George, the eldest members
+The story goes that the first two, Joseph and John George, the eldest

-the inn, one Dionysius Williams.[ who wasn't then] Joseph and his wife Ann
+the owner of the inn, one Dionysius Williams.
+Joseph and his wife Ann

 GEORGE ran the inn and refused to pay the rent to their landlord, as they had

-something on him. ie they had smuggled his goods
+something on him. ie they had smuggled his goods.

 Her husband, Joseph George, had been his agent.
 Dionysius eventually threw them